ambanmba/Office365-IPURL-Samples/README.md

 ## Step 1 – Sign up for Microsoft Power Automate

 Power Automate requires sign-up.
-I&#39;ve only used free elements in Power Automate for this.
-You can read about the sign-up process and the free and paid plans at [https://docs.microsoft.com/en-us/power-automate/sign-up-sign-in](https://docs.microsoft.com/en-us/power-automate/sign-up-sign-in)
+You can read about the sign-up process and the pricing at [https://docs.microsoft.com/en-us/power-automate/sign-up-sign-in](https://docs.microsoft.com/en-us/power-automate/sign-up-sign-in)

 Once you&#39;ve signed up you can go to Power Automate at [https://flow.microsoft.com](https://flow.microsoft.com/)